 Sourcing story material means journeying inward, coming back to or reconnecting with what’s already in you.

 Cheryl Strayed, author of Wild, has observed:

-“Writing is hard for every last one of us — straight white men included.
-Coal mining is harder.
+“Writing is hard for every last one of us. … Coal mining is harder.
 Do you think miners stand around all day talking about how hard it is to mine for coal?
 They do not.
 They simply dig.”

-There’s something magical in creativity, to be sure, and J.K.
-Rowling has famously described the character Harry Potter simply walking into her head as she travelled on a train.
+There’s of course something magical in creativity, and Stephanie Meyer has described dreaming a scene in Twilight as impetus to start writing her book.
+J.K.
+Rowling has described the character Harry Potter simply walking into her head as she travelled on a train.